 Get a PDF of the poster here: Colors Poster

-Most of these resources are things I have used and loved with my own children, but I did have to throw in a few other things that are on my wish list. (*Note: Some of these are affiliate links, which means that I will make a commission if you purchase them from these links.
-Your price, however, will stay the same.)
+Most of these resources are things I have used and loved with my own children, but I did have to throw in a few other things that are on my wish list.

 - Meet the Numbers – This DVD is absolutely AMAZING at helping children to learn numbers.
 The images are simple, engaging, effective, and will hold your little one’s attention.

 - Ten Little Ladybugs – The raised ladybugs and the holes in the pages make it irresistible for little fingers.
 The rhyming text makes it very predictable to say the next number

 - First Numbers – Of all the number books we have in the house, this has been a favorite with every single one of our children.
 I love how it uses interesting images for each number and how it also shows larger numbers like 20, 50, and 100.